Link Search Menu Expand Document

 New System Package Wizard

 Using the New System Package Wizard, you can specify the title, system key acronym, version and description on the first tab.
 You also can specify to add your current user to the “SystemOwner” permission in the new system package so it immediately shows on your dashboard listing for system packages.
-Then click the Next button at the bottom right to go to the next page.
-Enter compliance, then more descriptive information, point of contact information, as well as authorization specific information.
+Then click the Next button.
+You must choose an available framework type.
+And based on the framework type you choose you may have one or more levels to choose for your compliance framework as well.
+Then click Next.
+Fill in the Description screen where you have the information and click Next.
+Then fill in the POC and Authoriation screens as well.
+When done click the Create System Package button.

 When done click the Create System Package button and your new package is created.
 You are presented with quick links to go to your dashboard, add overlays or tailor your security controls, or start to upload data quickly.